Volver al listado de exposiciones

 Mondays: Closed

-The museum will be closed on January 1 and 6; january 5 afternoon, in Carnival, from 8 to 14 of February, on June 24, July 31 and on December 25.
-Also on December 24 and 31 in the afternoon.
+The museum will be closed on January 1 and 6, on January 5 in the afternoon; in Carnival from the 27th to the 5th, on June 24 for the San Juan festivities and on December 25.
+On December 24 and 31 in the afternoon.

 Access to the theater will be closed 15 minutes after the start of the performance.